Man working with confidential information on pc

 Posted by Picture of Huw Thomas Huw Thomas

-To fully assess an organisation’s risks and vulnerabilities in the management and handling of Personally Identifiable Data, a clear understanding of what constitutes this important clause of EU and now UK GDPR is essential.
+To fully assess an organisation’s risks and vulnerabilities in managing Personally Identifiable Data, it's crucial to understand what this entails under EU and UK GDPR.

-It would be fair to say that many organisations are likely to underestimate how much personal data they manage and the risks associated with this.
+Many organisations likely underestimate how much personal data they manage and the associated risks.

 So What Is Personal Data?

-Personal data can be considered any piece of information that someone could use to identify a living person.
+Personal data is any piece of information that someone could use to identify a living person.

 Any of the following can be considered personal data:

-• Identity: This includes forename and surname, date of birth or birthday, signature, and gender.
+• Identity: Forename and surname, date of birth, signature, and gender.

-• Contact Info: This includes personal or work address details, phone number, and email address.
+• Contact Info: Personal or work address details, phone number, and email address.

-Personal: This includes bank and or credit card details, passport or driving licence.
+Personal: Bank or credit card details, passport, or driving licence.

-• Professional: This includes details of job title, employment details, salary etc.
+• Professional: Job title, employment details, salary, etc.

-• IT: This includes an individual’s IP address, browsing history, and cookie preferences.
+• IT: IP address, browsing history, and cookie preferences.

 Personal data can also be physical such as a photo, a CCTV image, and fingerprints.